yegorkay/yegorkay/README.md

 Currently I am:
 - A Senior Software Engineer
-- Trying to master data structures and algorithms because interviews are broken ✨

 My favourite fun fact:
 - [Hamilton, Ontario, Canada is more expensive to live in than Los Angeles, California, USA](https://financialpost.com/executive/executive-summary/posthaste-hamilton-ont-now-tops-los-angeles-among-north-americas-least-affordable-cities-for-housing)